Wrong search query for timelog, when timezone not UTC

 It looks like #23630 is blocked by #19755 which looks pretty far down in the roadmap queue.

-#20 Updated by Martin Jungowski 7 months ago
+#20 Updated by Martin Jungowski over 5 years ago

 Thank you Toshi for linking my ticket with this one.
 Despite searching for quite I while I somehonw failed to find this.